Taking your ewes out of the lambing sheds can lower costs, but shouldn’t be done without careful consideration.

 Identify good mothers: Eight-week weight and weaning weight are recorded, giving a good insight into the maternal ability of the ewe.
 At weaning, lamb mortality is recorded.
 If a ewe isn’t rearing her lambs, she won’t be kept in the elite flock.

 Outdoor lambing isn’t simply a matter of leaving your ewes out in the field – it takes careful planning and management.
-If you’d like to know how AgriWebb’s reporting features can help you decide whether it’s a route worth taking, please contact us on 0772 350 4669 or on live chat today.
+If you’d like to know how AgriWebb’s reporting features can help you decide whether it’s a route worth taking, please contact us at 0772 350 4669 or on live chat today.